University of Dillingen

 The University of Dillingen, at Dillingen an der Donau in southern Germany, existed from 1551 to 1803.
 It was located in Swabia, then a district of Bavaria.

 Foundation

 Its founder was Cardinal Otto Truchsess von Waldburg, Prince-Bishop of Augsburg (1543–1573).
 He first established it under the title, "College of St. Jerome", and endowed it with the revenues of several monasteries which had been suppressed at the Protestant Reformation.
-His aim was to provide for the education of the clergy and the protection of the Catholic Faith.
+His aim was to provide for the education of the clergy and the protection of the Roman Catholic faith.
 He drew up special rules regarding the practice of religion, application to study, and conduct which each student bound himself by oath to observe.